A Lesson to Learn: Palantir Technologies Inc. (PLTR)

 RBC Capital Mkts gave a rating of “Sector Perform” to PLTR, setting the target price at $11 in the report published on October 26th of the current year.

-During the last 5 trading sessions, PLTR fell by -5.50%, in comparison to the 20-day moving average, which settled at $18.86.
-In addition, Palantir Technologies Inc. saw 136.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PLTR rose by +11.38%, in comparison to the 20-day moving average, which settled at $21.57.
+In addition, Palantir Technologies Inc. saw 200.95% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PLTR starting from Sankar Shyam, who sale 80,305 shares at the price of $31.39 back on Nov 27.
-After this action, Sankar Shyam now owns 3,037,303 shares of Palantir Technologies Inc., valued at $2,520,774 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PLTR starting from Karp Alexander C., who sale 1,285,123 shares at the price of $22.38 back on Dec 02.
+After this action, Karp Alexander C. now owns 6,426,496 shares of Palantir Technologies Inc., valued at $28,756,473 using the latest closing price.

 Stock Fundamentals for PLTR